 Excerpts from a CFO Dimensions Conference 2012 keynote speech given by Thack Brown, COO and Interim CFO, SAP Latin America and Caribbean.

-Alberto Savoia explains how pretotyping, a method for deciding whether or not to pursue a new idea, can save companies millions by bringing the right products to market, like Twitter, and avoiding disasters, like Google Wave.
+In this Q&A, Alberto Savoia explains how pretotyping, a method for deciding whether or not to pursue a new idea, can save companies millions in perfecting and bringing products to market.